 Basing a score on creativity, overall flight performance and technical proficiency may sound simple, but these aerobatic performances were incredibly unique.

 While some displayed feats of aerobatic engineering and athleticism, others relied on comedy and confetti.

-Following the pre-elimination, Grosic explained that the judges agreed to be a little kinder to the contestants given how diverse the performances would be, agreeing not to go below 5 on their score cards for anyone taking place.
+Following the pre-elimination, Grosic explained that the judges agreed to be a little kinder to the contestants given how diverse the performances would be, agreeing not to go below five on their score cards for anyone taking part.

-"The judging criteria is really hard, you have from 1 to 10 but let's say it's 5 to 10.
+"The judging criteria is really hard, you have from one to 10 but let's say it's five to 10.
 It's crazy, I'm more for the show, and the overall expression, and the social impact - that's the criteria I'm looking for - but it's so hard, all of them are amazing people."